 On the one hand, therefore, the owners still apparently wish to convert the castle into a home, but cannot do so because permission has been refused: while on the other the conservation bodies wish to secure the future of the castle as a romantic ruin which reflects 800 years of history and is fully open to the public, but cannot do so because they don't own it.
 The result is a standoff that has gone on for two decades, during which time the castle has continued to gently crumble away into the sea.
 The one thing that everyone agrees about is that Castle Tioram is a unique, and uniquely important, building: yet it seems that because it is so important a standoff has arisen that could easily lead to its total loss.

-The last time we looked, in August 2018, the Historic Environment Scotland website was suggesting that discussions had taken place (albeit quite some time previously) with the owners of Castle Tioram which might offer a way forward.
+The last time we looked, in August 2020, the Historic Environment Scotland website was suggesting that discussions had taken place with the owners of Castle Tioram which might offer a way forward.
 Let us hope that progress can be made.
 The loss of a nationally important piece of our heritage through an inability to agree how to proceed would be a shameful indictment of Scotland as a nation.

 Visitor InformationView Location on Map